sorrynofocus/sorrynofocus/README.md

 - 🔭 Currently employed with Symantec/Broadcom as an Engineering Program Manager (fancy name for Senior).
 Before the buyout, I've been a software engineer for Symantec since 2001.
 - 🌱 Persistent studies, consuming lectures on engineering. 🤣
 - 👯 I’m looking to collaborate, but typically a lonewolf.
 - 🥅 Goals: Make tech videos/documents, become less stressed.
-Will try harder to get my personal code up --as most work is in github enterprise.
+Will try harder to get my personal code up.
+Most of my work is in github enterprise, where I work, and I can't submit that. 👎
 - ⚡ Facts: Excellent work ethic.
 Total dedication.
 No time for nonsense.
 Enjoy running, astronomy, and love Xbox.
 - ✍️ Wrote my first science-fiction, dytopian novel named [Invisible War].
 Planning on writing a space horror.
 Writing is my second passion.